Course Title: | Calculus II | Days: | Monday & Wednesday |

 The center of mass of an object allows us to treat a non-punctual object as a punctual object located at the center of mass for many applications in physcis.
 This allows us to simplify many computations.
 For example, Pappus' theorem allows us to compute the volume of rotating a planar region along a line.
 More concretely, let $K\subset \mathbb{R}^2$ be some region and $L\subset \mathbb{R}^2$ a line not intersecting $K$, then the volume of the object of revolution $S$ obtained by rotating $K$ around $L$ is \[\mathrm{vol}(S)=2\pi\, \mathrm{distance}(L,\mathrm{centroid}(K))\, \mathrm{Area}(K)\] where $\mathrm{centroid}(K)$ is the center of mass of $K$ assuming that the density of $K$ is uniform.

-MathInContext: Pappus of Alexandria, one of the last great Greek mathematicians of Antiquity.
-His owrk was fundamental in the development of analytical geometry by François Viète and René Descartes.
-Additional materials to learn more: Descartes’ Mathematics by Mary Domski in Standford Encyclopedia of Philosophy.
+Additional materials to learn more: Pappus of Alexandria by J.J.
+O'Connor and E.F.
+Robertson in MacTutor History of Mathematics Archive.
+Descartes’ Mathematics by Mary Domski in Standford Encyclopedia of Philosophy.
 Descartes and the birth of analytic geometry by Eric G. Forbes in Historia Mathematica.
 The Invention of Analytical Geometry by Carl B. Boyer in Scientific American (January 1949).

 Learning Objectives: a) Find the center of mass of objects distributed along a line. b) Find the center of mass of objects distributed in a plane. c) Locate the center of mass of a thin plate. d) Use symmetry to help locate the centroid of a thin plate.